vzt7/canvave/README.md

 - 🪄 Easy for creating animations
 - 🎨 Good for any size images
 - 📦 Customize shapes/fonts/images
-- ⚡️ Export image and export animation as GIF/MP4 for free
+- ⚡️ Export image as PNG or animation as GIF/MP4 for free
-- 🚀 AI feature is coming soon
+- 🚀 AI features is coming soon

 This repo is used to report issues or updates.